bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 #### Filter Change Event

 `filterChange` will be fired when an advanced filter option is changed.
 This is an optional event handle that may be useful if you are hooking into the search panel for any reason and need to update host component variables on a filter change.

+#### Toggle Filters Panel Event

+`toggleFiltersPanelEvent` will be fired when a user clicks the Show/Hide Advanced Filters button.
+This is an optional event handler that may be useful if you've moved the panel onto a different div and need to track the show/hide event for restructuring the page in some way.

 ## Subsets and the Subset Objects